-This report summarizes the results of the 2017 Registered Radiologist Assistant (R.R.A.®) examinations developed and administered by the ARRT.
-The purpose of the R.R.A. examination is to assess the knowledge and cognitive skills underlying the intelligent performance of the clinical activities and imaging procedures required of the radiologist assistant.
-The examinations administered in 2017 were assembled according to the job analysis, entryactivities (ELCA), clinical and content specifications that were effective beginning in January 2011.
+This report summarizes the results of the 2018 Registered Radiologist Assistant (R.R.A.[®]) examinations developed and administered by the ARRT.
+The purpose of the R.R.A. examination is to assess the knowledge and cognitive skills underlying the performance of the clinical activities and imaging procedures required of the radiologist assistant.
+The examination administered in January 2018 was assembled according to the job analysis, entry-level clinical activities (ELCA), and content specifications that were effective beginning in January 2011.
+The examination administered in July 2018 was assembled according to the job analysis, ELCA, and content specifications that were effective beginning in July 2018.

-The exam consists of a selected response section and a constructed response section given over a 6-hour period.
+The exams consist of a selected response session and a constructed response session given over a 6-hour period.
 The selected response component is primarily composed of traditional multiple-choice questions.
 Candidates identify the correct answer from the choices listed.
 The goal of the selected response component is to evaluate breadth of knowledge and cognitive skills.
 The constructed response component consists of patient cases followed by essay questions.
 Candidates then construct their answer, instead of choosing from a list.
 The constructed response questions evaluate depth of knowledge and clinical reasoning skills.
 These two assessment formats are further described below.

 Selected Response.
 The selected response (SR) component consists of 200 scored plus 20 pilot questions.
 Candidates are allowed up to 3.5 hours to complete the 220 questions.
-The following table lists the major topics covered.
-Detailed content specifications are available at www.arrt.org.
+The following tables list the major topics covered.
+Table 1 details the topics covered by the January 2018 exam.
+Table 2 details the topics covered by the July 2018 Exam.
+Detailed content specifications are available at arrt.org.

 Table 1.
-Content Categories for Selected Response Sections No. of Items A. Patient Communication, Assessment, and Management 45 B. Drugs and Contrast Materials 30 C. Anatomy, Physiology, and Pathophysiology 55 D. Radiologic Procedures 40 E. Radiation Safety, Radiation Biology, and Fluoroscopic Operation 15 F. Medical-Legal, Professional, and Governmental Standards 15 200
+Content Categories for Selected Response Sections January 2018 Administration No. of Items A. Patient Communication, Assessment, and Management 45 B. Drugs and Contrast Materials 30 C. Anatomy, Physiology, and Pathophysiology 55 D. Radiologic Procedures 40 E. Radiation Safety, Radiation Biology, and Fluoroscopic Operation 15 F. Medical-Legal, Professional, and Governmental Standards 15 Total 200